poseiden99/QuestionBank/Spark/Question.md

-### suppose 2 wide transformation and one action and handling 2 GB data.
+### suppose 2 wide transformation, 2 narrow transformation and 2 action are their.
 How many stages and task/Partitions will get created?

+Answer: 2 wide = 2 stage, 2 action = twice, 1 initial stage for each, so total 3x2=6 stages

+### difference between the broadcast variable and cache variable, in which scenario we use them, any limitations?

 Answer:

-2 wide transformation 3 stages + 1 action means 1 job +  2 GB of data default size 120 MB i.e. 16 partitions or tasks
+### suppose you have 1 job it contains 5 notebooks, broadcast variable and cache variable created in Notebook 1, can we use them in rest of notebooks, if yes why, if No why..?

+Answer:

+### suppose 2 GB of file is handled by one job which takes 30 min suddenly it start taking 1-2hr, even though query is optimised. what are steps you would take to debug that, and how you will correct the issue, walk me through it.

+Answer:

 ### What is the difference between repartition() and coalesce() in PySpark?
 When would you use each?